SAP-samples/xsc-cap-migration/README.md

 </p>

 13. If non-staged migration is selected, no other further steps are required.
 Click Finish.
-In case staged migration is selected, a new prompt to check whether we need to upload a configuration file including external dependencies or not.
+In case staged migration is selected, a new prompt appears to check whether we need to upload a configuration file including external dependencies or not.
 Choose "Yes" or "No" accordingly.
 By default, "No" will be selected.

 <p align="center">
 <img width="545" alt="end" src="images\stagedMigration2.png">